EV-drivechain/hello-world/README.md

 # hello-world
-Exploring arm64 distributions for benchmarking Crypto and Deep Learning framewroks on MacBook Pro (M1 Pro / Max)
+Exploring arm64 distributions for benchmarking Crypto and Deep Learning frameworks using the new Apple Silicon (M1 Pro / Max)